The Star of the Backstage: Development

+Casting

+In July 2021, it was announced that Kristen Bell would be Marge's singing voice.
+Executive producer Matt Selman said that Bell was cast because they wanted viewers to hear the singing voice of Marge that only she can hear instead of her usual voice.
+Sara Chase, who went to college with Averick, was cast as one of the Springfield High School alum.

 Reception

 Viewing figures

 The episode was the highest-rated scripted program of the night (and the week), scoring a 1.2 demo rating and 3.48 million viewers.
 This is down from the previous season premiere, which aired with a substantially higher football lead-in, but the most-watched episode of the show since "A Springfield Summer Christmas for Christmas" in December 2020, which also had a football lead-in.

 Critical response

 Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars, stating "All this being said, this is a great experiment which works enough to happen again.
 The musical numbers have been outshining much of the scripted gags in the past few seasons of The Simpsons, and this is an encouraging outgrowth of it.
 But, we need more than this.
 It feels like a retread of something they haven’t done before, when it should feel like a whole new experience.
 Maybe I expect too much, or am hoping that, at 33 seasons and counting, The Simpsons will recapture the magic Marge is looking for in this episode.
 1999 was the last time we partied like it was 1999."

 Marcus Gibson of Bubbleblabber gave the episode a 7 out of 10 stating, "Overall, the season 33 premiere of The Simpsons sang and danced its way to amusement rather than annoyance.
-It’s not a perfect way to start the season in terms of its humor and execution.
-However, as someone who enjoys watching musicals, it’s entertaining enough just to hear Marge sing like Princess Anna."
+It's not a perfect way to start the season in terms of its humor and execution.
+However, as someone who enjoys watching musicals, it's entertaining enough just to hear Marge sing like Princess Anna."

+Several critics have accused it of messing with the timeline of the series.